-Some CMs urged PM to stop governors, LGs from interfering in functioning of states: V Narayanasamy
+CMs urge PM to stop governors, LGs from interfering in functioning of states: V Narayanasamy

 New Delhi, Apr 11: Puducherry Chief Minister V Narayanasamy on Saturday said the chief ministers of some states urged Prime Minister Narendra Modi to stop governors and lieutenant governors from interfering in the functioning of state governments.